-As we hunker down with our marketing automation platforms, marvel at the efficiency of our programmatic ad buy and get intoxicated from endless gulps of data, have we lost the magic in advertising?
+As we hunker down with our tech stack, marvel at the efficiency of our programmatic ad buy, and get intoxicated from endless gulps of data, have we lost the magic in advertising?
 Technology is great at doing repeatable tasks at record speeds to reach faster and cheaper marketing outcomes.
 Is that what we now call advertising?
 Somehow in our zeal to push the limits of technology we’ve left something out of the equation – creativity.
 Make no mistake, marketing automation is a great tool but has its novelty overshadowed the core of our expertise?
 Does creativity matter anymore?

 According to Werner Reinartz and Peter Saffert in the June 2013 HBR article, A euro invested in a highly creative ad campaign had nearly double the sales impact of a euro spent on a non-creative campaign.
 They go on to say, our findings confirm the conventional wisdom that creativity matters: Overall, more creative campaigns were more effective—considerably so.
 We also found that certain dimensions of creativity are more effective than others in influencing purchasing behavior—and that many companies focus on the wrong dimensions in their campaigns. https://hbr.org/2013/06/creativity-in-advertising-when-it-works-and-when-it-doesnt

 In October 2014, Austin Dicharry, Director of Marketing at ProgrammaticAdvertising.org wrote this about the importance of creativity for programmatic campaigns.
 To be effective, even though programmatic advertising is based almost entirely on campaigns getting triggered based on certain types of actions, creativity is still hugely important.
 You need to be creative, clever, and above all else direct in order to increase the effectiveness of a particular campaign in any way that you can.